Vol. 148, No. 26 — December 17, 2014

 Regulatory and non-regulatory options considered

-Subsection 347.1(3) of the Criminal Code states clearly that an Order in Council is the only mechanism available to designate the province of Ontario for the purposes of section 347.1 of that Act.
+Subsection 347.1(3) of the Criminal Code states clearly that an order in council is the only mechanism available to designate the province of Prince Edward Island for the purposes of section 347.1 of that Act.

 Benefits and costs

 There are no costs or benefits associated directly with the Order.
-Any costs or benefits are accrued by Ontarians by virtue of the implementation of the provincial regulatory framework.
+Any costs or benefits are accrued by Prince Edward Island residents and payday lenders by virtue of the implementation of the provincial legislative measures.
 There will be some regulatory costs for payday lenders in the province, most concretely in the form of an annual licensing fee for each payday lending store, payable to the province.
-Ontario’s maximum charge that payday lenders will be permitted to levy will be $21 per $100 loaned.

-Consumers of payday loans in Ontario will benefit to the extent that charges for payday loans are lowered.
-Benefits to consumers also include greater consumer protection, as an industry that was not regulated to date will become subject to new requirements for disclosure and contracting, and prohibitions on certain business practices such as rollovers.
+Consumers of payday loans in Prince Edward Island will benefit to the extent that charges for payday loans are lowered.
+Benefits to consumers also include greater consumer protection, as an industry that has not been regulated to date will become subject to new requirements for disclosure and contracting, and prohibitions on certain business practices, such as rollovers.

-The federal, provincial and territorial governments first discussed the exemption of payday loans from the application of section 347 of the Criminal Code in 1998.
-In 1999, after initial discussions among F/P/T Ministers responsible for Justice, F/P/T Consumer Ministers, represented federally by the Minister of Industry, asked the Consumer Measures Committee, a working group of senior F/P/T officials, to examine issues surrounding the alternative consumer credit industry.
-This industry includes, for example, pawnbrokers and rent-to-own outlets, in addition to payday lenders.
+Federal, provincial and territorial governments first discussed the exemption of payday loans from the application of section 347 of the Criminal Code in 1998.
+In 1999, after initial discussions among F/P/T ministers responsible for Justice, F/P/T consumer ministers (represented federally by the Minister of Industry) asked the Consumer Measures Committee, a working group of senior F/P/T officials, to examine issues surrounding the alternative consumer credit industry.
+This industry includes pawnbrokers and rent-to-own outlets, in addition to payday lenders.

 In 2002, the Consumer Measures Committee held a public stakeholder consultation to examine possible amendments to section 347 of the Criminal Code to accommodate regulation of the payday lending industry.
 In 2004 and 2005, the Consumer Measures Committee consulted the public again to examine the appropriate elements of a consumer protection framework to regulate the payday lending industry.
 Both consultations involved direct mailings to major industry and consumer groups as well as other interested parties.
 In addition, the consultation documents were made available to the general public via the Internet.